Isotypical components of the homology of ICIS and images of deformations of map germs: Introduction

-In \cref{sec:symmetry} we give deep results about the behaviour of the multiple point spaces, see \cref{cor: sing iff alt,cor: ft tiene homologia}.
-This is then used in \cref{sec:muigeneral} to give a workable way to compute the homology of $\im f_s$, in particular two generalizations of the image Milnor number $\mu_I$ defined by Mond, for $n<p$.
-This is highly relevant: the homology of $\im f_s$ is difficult to handle in general and we can translate it into a combination of Milnor numbers of \textsc{icis}.
-Indeed, this is the heart of \cref{sec: coal}.
+The multiple point spaces control the homology of $\im f_t$ by means of the \textsc{icss}, but very little is known about them.
+In \cref{sec:symmetry} we give deep results about their behaviour (see \cref{cor: sing iff alt,cor: ft tiene homologia}).
+This is used in \cref{sec:muigeneral} to give a workable way to compute the homology of $\im f_s$, in particular two generalizations of the image Milnor number $\mu_I$ defined by Mond, for $n<p$.
+This is highly relevant: the homology of $\im f_s$ is difficult to handle in general and we can translate it into a combination of Milnor numbers of \textsc{icis} (in corank one).

-In \cref{sec:muigeneral} we also show that there are perturbations $f_t$ such that $\im f_t$ has homology in dimensions that are trivial for $\im f_s$ ($f_s$ again locally stable).
-We show when they appear and give a \textsl{conservation principle} of the homology of images of perturbations, modulo this unexpected homology in some dimensions.
+In \cref{sec:muigeneral} we also show that there are deformations $f_t$ such that $\im f_t$ has homology in dimensions where the image of the locally stable deformation, $\im f_s$, has trivial homology.
+We show when this \textsl{unexpected homology} appears and we give a \textsl{conservation principle} of the homology of images of perturbations, modulo this unexpected homology.

-In \cref{sec: houston c} we use the previous developments to show that \textsl{Houston's conjecture on excellent unfoldings} (a very relevant conjecture for \textsl{Whitney equisingularity} problems) is false, but we provide a proof for the cases where it holds and show when the converse is true.
+\textsl{Houston's conjecture on excellent unfoldings} (see \cite{Houston2010}) is very relevant for \textsl{Whitney equisingularity} problems (e.g., \cite{Gaffney1993,GimenezConejero2022b}).
+In \cref{sec: houston c} we use the previous developments to show that it is false.
+We modify the conjecture according to these findings and provide a proof in that adjusted setting.
+We also show when the converse is true.

-In \cref{sec: coal} we also show that we cannot have coalescence (i.e., splitting) of instabilities while having conservation of the (sum of) image Milnor number for dimensions $(n,p)=(1,2),(2,3)$.
-This is similar to the problem of having coalescence of isolated singularities while having conservation of the Milnor number.
-We remark that this statement is not true for general $(n,p)$ with any reasonable generalization of the image Milnor number.

 Finally, we give some open problems and conjectures to lead the way on the research of this highly unexplored area in \cref{sec: conjectures}.